-C. The maximum DROP participation period shall be sixty (60) months, except as otherwise stated in subsection D below.
+C. The maximum DROP participation period shall be seventy-two (72) months, except as otherwise stated in subsection D below.

-D. Employees with at least 25 years of Credited Service, and up to 32 years of Credited Service shall be entitled to participate in the DROP for the full 5 year period.
-The 60 month eligibility period, however, shall be reduced by one month for each month that the Member begins participation after reaching 27 years of credited service.
+D. Employees with at least 25 years of Credited Service, and up to 26 years of Credited Service shall be entitled to participate in the DROP for the full 6 year period.
+The 72-month eligibility period, however, shall be reduced by one month for each month that the Member begins participation after reaching 26 years of credited service.
+Members who are in the DROP on January 21, 2021 may elect to participate in the DROP for up to 6 years, and therefore potentially participate in the DROP beyond 32 years of service.

+E. No Member can enter into the DROP after completing the 32nd year of credited service (which includes any purchased service).

 2. Election to participate.
 A Member electing DROP participation shall execute such forms as the board of trustees shall require.
 The DROP election shall be effective on the first day of the month following the date of election.
 A Member shall also file with the Fire District a binding letter of resignation from Fire District employment.
 The binding letter of resignation shall establish a deferred termination date in accordance with the limitations of this DROP.
 The Application and the letter of resignation must be filed with the Board and the Fire District not less than five (5) business days prior to the effective date of entry into DROP.